 *Currently on view in our booth at the Gallery at 200 LEX in the New York Design Center, 200 Lexington Avenue, (at 32nd Street), floor 10, New York City.

 The attribution is based on labeled lamps by John Phipson and Abraham Lambley at Winterthur Museum that have an identical font.

-This invention, developed initially with Matthew Boulton and James Watt in England, was subsequently manufactured by a host of makers in Birmingham including Messenger, Johnston-Brookes, Phipson & Lambley, Fletcher & Day and Ratcliff.
+This invention, developed initially with Matthew Boulton and James Watt in England, was subsequently manufactured by a host of makers in Birmingham including Messenger, Johnston-Brookes, Phipson & Lambley, Fletcher & Day, T.C.
+Salt and J. & C. Ratcliff.
 Hailed by Rees in his encyclopedia of 1819 The Universal Dictionary of Arts, Sciences, and Literature saying “it may be justly ranked among the greatest discoveries of the age” and by Benjamin Franklin who noted it was “much admired for its splendor,” Argand’s invention was the most important advancement in home lighting since the discovery of fire.

 The design of these lamps, like many Classical Argand lamps, were inspired by ancient Greek and Roman urns, stands and bronze vessels.
 The work of Giovanni Battista Piranesi was a rich source of inspiration for early 19th-century designers currying to the tastes of a populace fascinated with ancient cultures and focused on the electrifying, on-going archaeological discoveries in Southern Italy.
 In this case, the makers may have also been looking at Thomas Hope’s Household Furniture and Interior Decoration (London, 1807), pl. xxxv.